marbetschar/marco.betschart.name/blog/2022-11-27-how-things-evolved-since-january.md

 **If I still think elementary OS is great, what changed anyway?**

 Earlier this year I started to experiment with XR on Linux.
 More specifically, [I added support for xrdesktop on elementary OS as a proof of concept](2021-04-27-dipping-elementary-os-toes-into-virtual-reality.md).
-While working on this and experimenting with XR on Linux in general, it became more and more obvious that one of the greatest strengths of elementary OS is also a weaknesses for this particular area: Because the underlying Ubuntu LTS is focused on stability - which is great for everyday work - its not designed for bleeding edge development.
+While working on this and experimenting with XR on Linux in general, it became more and more obvious that one of the greatest strengths of elementary OS is also a weakness for this particular area: Because the underlying Ubuntu LTS is focused on stability - which is great for everyday work - its not designed for bleeding edge development.
 I found myself fighting more with outdated dependencies instead of getting actual work done.

 This, of course is nothing one can blame elementary for - it is simply a consequence of some of the choices any distro has to make in order to strive towards its goals.
 For me this means I have to move on to a more bleeding edge distro for the time beeing.
 And my choice fell on Manjaro GNOME for now.